Ecuadorian passport

 An Ecuadorian passport (Pasaporte ecuatoriano) is an identity document issued to citizens of Ecuador for the purpose of international travel.
 It is issued by the Registro Civil, Identificación y Cedulación (Civil Registry) in Ecuador, and the Minister of Foreign Affair Embassies & Consulates abroad.
 The Ecuadorian passport is a type of Andean passport, allowing for free rights of movement and residence in any of the Andean Community members.
-The Ecuador passport is normally issued for 10 years and has the benefit of having "visa-free" status for Andean Community and Mercosur members nations, and several Centro America nations.
+The Ecuador passport is normally issued for 10 years and has the benefit of having "visa-free" status for Andean Community and Mercosur members nations, and several Central American nations.

 They are also given a document called an Andean Card at any Andean airport, with which they can travel freely throughout the territory of the Andean Community.

 Since October 2020 in the city of Quito, a new biometric passport has been implemented.